Blyth Power Station: Ash removal

 Pulverised Fuel Ash (PFA) and Furnace Bottom Ash (FBA) were byproducts produced through the burning of coal in the station.
 Bottom ash was removed from ash hoppers at the bottom of the boilers by high pressure water jets.
 It then travelled to ash settling ponds via sluiceways.
 For much of the station's life, the station was served by a series of barges, which took the ash to dump 4.8 km out into the North Sea.
-Two barges provided this service over the years; Sir Fon and MVA.
+Two barges provided this service over the years; Sir Fon which was superseded by the MVA.
 The barges were loaded by silos situated at a special dock to the east of the stations.
 However, dumping in the sea stopped in 1992 when the International Convention for the Prevention of Pollution from Ships prevented further dumping in the North Sea.
 From then on FBA was sold to the construction industry, while PFA was either dried for sale, or was disposed of at a licensed landfill on-site.